 Overnight oats are simply a different way to prepare oatmeal.
 Instead of cooking the oats in boiling water, you soak them overnight in a liquid such as water or milk.
 In the morning, your oatmeal is ready to eat.
 Packed into jars, this is also a very transportable breakfast for grab & go mornings.

-Which Type of Oats to Use For Overnight Oats
+Which Type of Oats to Use

 Oats are available in different stages of processing.
 Oat groats are the whole form.
 They require a very long cooking (or soaking) time, so the best oats to use for overnight oatmeal are steel cut oats, or rolled oats (also called old fashioned oats).
-Steel cut oats, because they are less processed, will have a chewier texture, while rolled oats will be creamier.
+Steel-cut oats, because they are less processed, will have a chewier texture, while rolled oats will be creamier.

 Which of the two types of oats to use is up to your preference.
-However, It’s important not to use instant oats (the ones that you buy in little packets).
-Instant oats contain high amounts sugar and other ingredients, and they are highly processed.
-This means so they won’t stand up well to a long soak.
+However, It's important not to use instant oats (the ones that you buy in little packets).
+Instant oats contain high amounts of sugar and other ingredients, and they are highly processed.
+This means so they won't stand up well to a long soak.

 Get the complete low down on Oats 101 here: Types of Oats

-How Much, and What Kind of Milk to Use For Overnight Oats
+How Much, and What Kind of Milk to Use

 While I am using cashew milk here, you can use dairy milk, or any other nut milk, including almond.
 Other great milk choices are coconut milk, rice, soy, or oat milk.
-The important thing is try for a 2 to 1 ratio of milk to oats for the right consistency.
+The important thing is to try for a 2 to 1 ratio of milk to oats for the right consistency.

 Add-ins and Toppings